-The amount that someone can sue for a car accident varies is dependent on the damages (injuries, both medical and physical) after the accident.
+The amount that someone can sue for a car accident varies on the damages (injuries, both medical and physical) after the accident.
 It is certainly possible that someone can sue after a car accident for hundreds of thousands of dollars or even millions of dollars.